Skip to main content

 Seeding Rate

 30 lb/ac for biomass and nematode control.
 50 lb/ac for weed control.
-Seed size varies, so if using a variety with larger or smaller seed size than average, adjust the rate to provide a similar plant population.
+Seed size varies widely, so if using a variety with larger or smaller seed size than average, adjust the rate to provide a similar plant population.

 Seed Cost